icons8/lunacy-docs/docs/tools.md

 The Zoom tool allows you to zoom in the selected object or canvas area.
 To use the tool:

 1. Select the Zoom tool on the tool bar or press `Z`.
 2. Click the object you want to zoom in or drag over the required area (the smaller the area is, the higher the resulting zoom value will be).
-For your convenience, when the zoom value exceeds 500, Lunacy starts displaying the pixel grid.
 3. To zoom out, hold down `Alt` and click or drag over the object or area.

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/tool-zoomplaceholder.png" height="auto"><source src="/public/tool-zoom.mp4" type="video/mp4"></video>

+For your convenience, when the zoom value exceeds 500, Lunacy starts displaying the pixel grid.
+To disable this feature, use the menu (**View** > **Pixel grid**).

 For information about zooming options in Lunacy, read <a href="https://docs.icons8.com/interface/#zooming-options" target="_blank">here</a>.